Homeowner Association Dues Affects Your Debt to Income Ratio

 Understanding this and working with a lower qualified mortgage allowance, HOA dues and fees may significantly affect what you can buy.
 In my example above, I'd have to lower your total allowed mortgage to fit you in guidelines to get you down to a $750/mo mortgage to account for your $150/mo HOA dues.

-* Pre-approval is based on a preliminary review of credit information provided to Veritas Funding which has not been reviewed by Underwriting.
+* Pre-approval is based on a preliminary review of credit information provided to Guild Mortgage which has not been reviewed by Underwriting.
 Final loan approval is subject to a full Underwriting review of support documentation including, but not limited to, applicants’ creditworthiness, assets, income information, and a satisfactory appraisal.